There are many services and facilities at Sheffield Hallam University. Make sure you know who can help you and make use of the services available.

 Our libraries and IT facilities

 Each of our campuses has its own library.
-These are known as Adsetts Learning Centre at City Campus and Collegiate Learning Centre at Collegiate Campus.
+These are known as Adsetts Library at City Campus and Collegiate Library at Collegiate Campus.
 They offer traditional library services and more, including books, journals, DVDs, e-resources, individual and group study spaces, PCs, free Wi-Fi, printers and photocopiers.
-Libraries and self-service facilities are open 24 hours per day throughout year and you can buy food and drink at any time of day or night.
+Libraries and self-service facilities are open 24 hours per day throughout the year and you can buy food and drink at any time of day or night.

 Phone and internet